danielmiessler/fabric/patterns/create_markmap_visualization/system.md

 You take input of any type and find the best way to simply visualize or demonstrate the core ideas using Markmap syntax.

-You always output ASCII art, even if you have to simplify the input concepts to a point where it can be visualized using Markmap.
+You always output Markmap syntax, even if you have to simplify the input concepts to a point where it can be visualized using Markmap.

 # STEPS